Is Square Safe For Customers? Everything You Need To Know About Square Payments Security

 When you process with Square, you don’t have to do anything else to be fully PCI compliant and enjoy data security.
 Square is a great choice for many small businesses — especially startups and lower-volume sellers, but this solution may not be suitable for everyone.
 Check out our full Square review to find out if Square is right for your small business!

-To check out some more options in small business credit card processing, check out The Best Credit Card Processors For Retail Businesses.
+To check out some more options in small business credit card processing, learn about the best credit card processors for retail businesses.